-Eliot Monaco has an MA in biological anthropology from Stony Brook University, where he studied behaviors and adaptations related to diet in nonhuman primates.
+Eliot has an MA in biological anthropology from Stony Brook University, where he studied behaviors and adaptations related to diet in nonhuman primates.
 His research has been published in the American Journal of Physical Anthropology.
 Previously, he worked in theater and education in Chicago.
-Eliot is, currently, the marketing coordinator for Monaco & Associates Incorporated.
+Eliot is the technology and communications coordinator for Monaco & Associates Incorporated.

 Monaco led research teams in developmental experimental psychology at the University of Kansas and Kansas State University.
 He served as a program director in Computer & Information Science and Engineering at the National Science Foundation and managed a portfolio of $89 million in research awards.
 Monaco served as the Director for Research & Cyberinfrastructure Initiatives with the Great Plains Network Consortium and as a psychologist and administrator at the Kansas Neurological Institute in Topeka, Kansas.